 People with personality disorders have many different types of behavior, but generally a more narrow range of behavior.
-Their dysfunctional patterns of behavior repeat and repeat, despite Negative Feedback and they are generally not aware that they are doing anything unusual (See more about Negative Feedback here).
+Their dysfunctional patterns of behavior repeat and repeat, despite negative feedback and they are generally not aware that they are doing anything unusual.
 Some have genetic tendencies toward aggressive and/or self-defeating behavior, while others may have learned these behaviors growing up in their families of origin, and some feel so out-of-control inside that they are driven to control everyone around them to feel better.

 If there is no history of physical abuse or other dynamics of power and control, and no concern about these, then the other parent and the children could learn to ignore the questions.
 For example, they could start out learning to tell themselves “This is not about me – this is inappropriate behavior and my other parent has given me permission not to answer these questions.”
-They could start with just telling themselves that and then, after they have sufficient outside support, simply ignoring the questions or saying “I’m not going to answer that.
+They could start with just telling themselves that and then, after they have sufficient support, simply ignoring the questions or say “I’m not going to answer that.
 Let’s talk about something else.”
 These are common tactics you can use with a bully, but you need support to use them in a family – especially for children of a young age.
-[Editor's Note: You also want to use caution in the manner, timing and word choice in a situation involving a habitually controlling person.
-We recommend learning and using the BIFF Response(sm) technique for these and other difficult personality types.]

 This is not legal advice nor therapeutic advice.
 Get consultation!
 Each situation is unique and this is one of the warning signs of a larger problem that usually needs professional advice and assistance.